sebGilR/projects/README.md

 - When new projects are created they can be selected to see the TODOs that belong there.
 - Created TODOS can later be edited or deleted.
 - If no name is provided for TODOs or projects, the save button is not displayed.
-- A border color helps to show the priority of existing TODOs, it changes when the priority is changed.
+- A border-color helps to show the priority of existing TODOs, it changes when the priority is changed.

 ## Potential Features